Team-Kujira/pond/README.md

 # pond

 Pond is an easy way to set up a local Kujira development chain.
+It uses docker containers to set up two local Kujira chains, price feeder and an IBC relayer connecting both chains.

+The second chain is meant to test IBC related things and therefore has only one validator and no price feeder.

 ## Installation